-Update (10/2014): TechSmith is building a new Mac software product to record iOS apps.
-Download the AppShow beta!
+Update (10/2014): TechSmith is building new Mac software to record iOS apps.
+Download the AppShow technical preview!

 As users of our software will attest, Camtasia makes screencasting a piece of cake on laptop and desktop computers.
 But did you know that it can also be used for screen capture on tablets running iOS and Android?